Democratic Committee Member: ‘…this has been dragging on now for quite a long time. It’s not good.’

 Rep. McCarthy said she’s pleased DOL withdrew the last rule and asked where the response to her November letter on the proposal was since she hasn’t received a response (this letter had 32 Democratic member signatures).
 She also questioned why the industry is only getting “a day’s notice” to get back with DOL with information, especially when the SEC has no time line for their fiduciary rulemaking.

 “I think that’s poor timing, especially when the SEC has no time line,” Rep. McCarthy said.
-“I think it’s time, to be very honest with you, for many of us, the members of Congress, to sit down with the heads [of the department] and try to figure out how we’re going to go on this. … I think it’s really very important because this has been dragging on now for quite a long time.
+“I think it’s time, to be very honest with you, for many of us, the members of Congress, to sit down with the heads and try to figure out how we’re going to go on this. … I think it’s really very important because this has been dragging on now for quite a long time.
 It’s not good.
 Businesses need to know what they’re going to be doing.
 Certainly we, many of us here on this particular committee, many on the Financial Services Committee, would like to work together and see if we can come to some sort of resolution in the near future.”

 Rep. Rush Holt (D-NJ): “I’m concerned the department is asking the wrong questions.
 This won’t get to the issue of how employees make the right decisions. … How we can increase access to investment advice.
 Are you finished asking for additional data?
 I hope not.”